hottshott28/100-days-of-code/log.md

 **Today's Progress**: I started back with some tutorial training on Javascript.
 Started a task list project.
 Set up another repo and pushed 2 files to it.

 **Thoughts** Github is seeming less scary even after working with it for 3 days.
 This is good.
 V good.

+### Day 4: May 22, Saturday

+**Today's Progress**: Rough rough rough, not much progress made.
+Tough to do on vacation and especially if i put it off until the end of the night.
+Followed the js tutorial and got kinda lost.
+UI is built but javascript doesn't execute properly, will figure out tomorrow.

+**Thoughts** I need to prioritize to earlier in the day and focus more on why things are happening.